Velocidex/Training/modules/capture_the_flag/preparation.md

 c:\Users\Administrator\Desktop\psexec64.exe \\172.31.14.220 -u administrator -r notsuspicious -s -c c:\Users\Administrator\Desktop\rdp.cmd  -accepteula
 ```

-## Log in with the new user creds and RDP
+## Log in with the new user credentials and RDP

-The new account is created with the creds in rdp.cmd
+The new account is created with the credentials in `rdp.cmd`
-winsupport/P@ssword .
+`winsupport/P@ssword` .
 It is probably a good idea to change the
 password but do not use special chars like $ or quotes because they
 make it harder to quote in powershell.